 - Humanities/Social Science (3 credits) For acceptable course subjects see 43.1.

 - Human Anatomy (3 credits) Must be a standalone course focusing on gross HUMAN anatomy.
-PTHER 350 is the recommended course. *Please see the notes below regarding the changes to the Anatomy prerequisite as of 2017 admissions*
+PTHER 350 is the recommended course.

 - Human Physiology (6 credits) Must focus on HUMAN physiology.